dfinity/interface-spec/spec/index.md

     This system call traps if trying to transfer more cycles than are in the current balance of the canister.

+    This system call traps if the cycle balance of the canister after transferring cycles decreases below the canister's freezing limit.

 -   `ic0.call_cycles_add128 : (amount_high : i64, amount_low : i64) → ()`

     This function moves cycles from the canister balance onto the call under construction, to be transferred with that call.